TedHusted/awake/awake.md/awake.md

 * Keep both devices close together until X-Drop appears on both screens
 * Choose to share your contact card and receive the other person's, or to only receive the other person’s.
 * Both you and the recipient must be online for X-Drop to work.
-* If you're uncomfortable or unsafe using X-Drop, you can disable it.”
+* If you feel uncomfortable or unsafe using X-Drop, you can disable it.”

 The presentation swirls and presents a QR code.
 “In addition to X-Drop, you can read Quick Response codes through your device to connect with another party, usually a store or other vendor.
-You can use conventional chat messaging from your device or — now — the link.”
+You can use conventional chat messaging from your device or — now — the X-3000.”

 Julie nodded.
 She had used those codes with her tablet and manual chat.